Kristi A. Nelson

-As Interim Senior Vice President for Academic Affairs and Provost of the University of Cincinnati, Peter E. Landgren is the university’s chief academic officer, providing oversight and strategic direction for its more than 44,000 students, 4,200 faculty and 12 academic colleges on the Clifton Campus, two regional campuses in Blue Ash and Clermont, the Graduate School and a collection of state-of-the-art university libraries.
-He oversees the human and fiscal resources that fuel UC’s academic and research mission with assistance from the 14 academic deans and Provost senior staff while also supporting various aspects of faculty and student success.
+Kristi A. Nelson, PhD, serves as Executive Vice President for Academic Affairs and Provost, providing oversight and strategic direction for the University of Cincinnati's nearly 45,000 students, 4,200 faculty and 13 academic colleges, the Graduate School and a collection of state-of-the-art university libraries.
+As the university's chief academic officer, Nelson oversees the human and fiscal resources that fuel UC’s academic and research mission with assistance from the academic deans and Provost senior staff while also supporting various aspects of faculty and student success.

 In 2015, Nelson was named professor emeritus, with one of the university's highest honors, the President's Award for Excellence.
 She has been a strong supporter of and advocate for the University Honors Program.
 Nelson is deeply committed to the development of faculty and student success through experiential-based learning.